AllencxWang/reddit-clone/README.md

 ## How to Deploy

-This app uses docker as a service container, if you would like to modify the code and deploy to your own heroku app container, you can follow the steps below:
+This app uses docker as an app runner, if you would like to modify the code and deploy to your own heroku app container, you can follow the steps below:

 ```
 yarn run build